OzanAlpay/AOSPTranslator/README.md

 # AOSPTranslator
 Ruby script to make translations between languages easier especially for AOSP projects<br />
-It has two different modes : First finding differences , or find missing translations for a selected language<br />
+It has two different modes :
+First finding differences/items that needs translation for a selected language<br />

 In Finding Differences mode:<br />